 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

 Talk to your doctor before taking more than the recommended daily allowance of selenium.
 Although some studies have used doses of 200 mcg, there is some evidence that this amount could increase your risk for diabetes.
-Do not exceed the tolerable upper limit of 400 mcg.
+DO NOT exceed the upper tolerable limit of 400 mcg.
 Remember that you may also get some selenium in the foods you eat.

 High selenium intake may increase the risk of diabetes and high cholesterol.